 First-time renters may need a cosigner if they lack a rental history, have poor credit, or do not meet income requirements.
 A cosigner can help guarantee the lease and provide the landlord with added security.

-Can a cosigner go to jail?
+Can a cosigner go to Jail?

 No, but they are legally responsible for paying any overdue rent or damages if the tenant defaults.
 But legal action can be taken against them if they fail to pay.